 If you are visiting Ajmer for the first time and want to know which are the famous places in Ajmer, then, here, is a list that’ll help you.
 As one of the best hotels in Ajmer, we cater to a lot of tourists – Indian as well as International and some of the questions we are often asked is, ‘which are the best places to see in Ajmer?’ or ‘which are the popular tourist places in Pushkar?’
 Thus, if a trip to Ajmer is on your bucket list, then check out some of these tourist places in Ajmer known for their historical significance and other absolutely delightful & fantastic touristy destinations.

 Located in the heart of Rajasthan, Ajmer, founded in the 7th century A.D. by Raja Ajai Pal Chauhan has a very interesting past.
-It was from Ajmer that the last Hindu ruler of Delhi, Prithviraj Chauhan, controlled a major part of northern India.
-Today, Ajmer is more important as the final resting place of the great Sufi Saint – Khwaja Moinuddin Chisti and is one of the revered places in India for the muslims.
+It was from Ajmer that the last Hindu ruler of Delhi, Maharaja Prithviraj Chauhan, controlled a major part of northern India.
+Today, Ajmer is more important as the final resting place of the great Sufi Saint – Khwaja Moinuddin Chishti and is one of the revered places in India for the Muslims.

 Just as the Muslims revere the Dargah here, the Hindus accord the same sanctity to the holy town of Pushkar.
-Located just 11 kilometers from Ajmer, the holy lake of Pushkar is believed to have been created by lord Brahma himself.
+Located just 11 kilometres from Ajmer, the Holy Lake of Pushkar is believed to have been created by Lord Brahma himself.
 Devout Hindus believe that it is essential to visit Pushkar at least once in their lifetime.